 - ¼ teaspoon black pepper

 - 450 ml / about 2 cups beef stock

 - 1 large carrot, peeled and sliced

-- Season beef cheeks with salt and pepper.
-Heat a frying pan with coconut oil over high heat, brown the cheeks on each side and place in a heavy-based casserole.
+- Season the beef cheeks with salt and pepper.
+Heat a frying pan with coconut oil over high heat, brown the cheeks on each side for about a minute and place in a heavy-based casserole dish.

-- Deglaze the frying pan with port, then add onion, butter, cardamon seeds, vinegar, bay leaves, tomato paste, cloves, vanilla beans, pepper and beef stock.
-Mix through and bring to almost simmer, then carefully pour over beef cheeks in the casserole dish.
+- Deglaze the frying pan with port, then add the onion, garlic, butter, cardamon seeds, vinegar, bay leaves, cloves, vanilla beans, pepper, tomato paste, and beef stock.
+Mix through and bring to simmer, then carefully pour over the beef cheeks in the casserole dish.

-- Assemble beef cheeks so they don't overlap and garlic and onion are distributed evenly amoungst them.
+- Assemble the beef cheeks so they don't overlap and the garlic and onion are distributed evenly.
 Cover with foil and place the casserole in the oven.
-Cook covered for around 3 hours 15 minutes, turning beef cheeks frequently, say every 20-25 minutes.
+Cook covered for around 3 hours 15 minutes, turning beef cheeks frequently, every 20-25 minutes.

-- Serve with a side of greens sauteed in butter and garlic and some fresh green herbs on top.
+- Serve with a side of greens sautéed in olive oil and garlic and some fresh green herbs on top.